 A Gentle Invitation

-If you recognize yourself in these words, if you are tired of pushing that wheelbarrow with the flat tire while pretending the load isn’t heavy, I want you to know there is space for a different conversation.
+If you recognize yourself in these words, if you’re tired of pushing that wheelbarrow with the flat tire while pretending the load isn’t heavy, there is space for a different conversation.
+You don’t have to wait for everything to fall apart before you decide to set something down.